Table of Contents

 The attorneys at Hildebrand Law, PC have many years of experience successfully representing doctors and their spouses in dividing community property and other family law matters.

-Our attorneys have over 100 years combined experience in helping spouses divide community property and other family law cases and have received the Us News & World Report distinction of “Best Lawyers – Best Law Firms” for their Arizona divorce practice.
+Our attorneys have decades combined experience in helping spouses divide community property and other family law cases and have received the Us News & World Report distinction of “Best Lawyers – Best Law Firms” for their Arizona divorce practice.

 Call us today at (480)305-8300 or reach out to us through our appointment scheduling form to schedule your personalized consultation and turn your divorce or family law case around today.